 ● Finally, try to open the company and see whether it works properly.

-Method 2: Verify the State of Internet Connection
+Verify State of Internet Connection

 Due to the insecurity of Wi-Fi connections, it is recommended that you use a hard-wired internet connection on the system where the problem is occurring.
 Once connected, go to any safe website, such as Google.com, to make sure you’re connected properly.
 If you’re having trouble accessing the internet, first check for internet connectivity issues.
 Try restarting your router or seeking assistance from your IT administrator.